DV

 Overview

 ITOT and SCHB are both broad-market U.S. equity ETFs designed to track the entire stock market with minimal fees.
-The key difference lies in their underlying indexes: ITOT follows the S&P Total Market Index, while SCHB tracks the Dow Jones U.S. Broad Stock Market Index.
-Both are passively managed, ultra-low-cost core holdings, but they differ slightly in composition, fund size, and inception timing.
+The key difference is their underlying index: ITOT follows the S&P Total Market Index, while SCHB tracks the Dow Jones U.S. Broad Stock Market Index.
+Both charge 0.03% annually and distribute dividends quarterly, but they differ modestly in size, inception date, and the subtle composition differences between their respective benchmarks.

 How they differ